mathworks-ref-arch/matlab-web-app-server-on-aws/README.md

 * Username: Administrator
 * Password: The decrypted password.
 For details, see [Get Password to EC2 Instance](#get-password-to-ec2-instance).

-## Delete Your Stack
-To delete the stack:
-1. Log in to the AWS Console.
+## Connect to EC2 Instance Hosting MATLAB Web App Server Using SSH
-3. Go to the CloudFormation page and select the stack you created.
+1. In the AWS management console, select the stack you deployed.
-3. Click **Delete**.
+1. In the *Stack details* for your stack, click the **Outputs** tab.
+1. Look for the key named `MATLABWebAppServerEC2Instance` and click the corresponding URL listed under value.
+This will take you to the server instance (`matlab-webapp-server-vm`) page.
+1. Click the value under Instance ID to view the instance summary.
+1. Click the **Connect** button at the top.
+1. In the *Connect to instance* dialog, click  the **SSH client** tab.
+1. Follow the instructions on the page to SSH to the EC2 instance.

-### Create Self-signed Certificate
+## Create Self-signed Certificate
 For information on creating a self-signed certificate, see [Create and Sign an X509 Certificate](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/configuring-https-ssl.html).

-### Upload Self-signed Certificate to AWS Certificate Manager
+## Upload Self-signed Certificate to AWS Certificate Manager

 1. Open the AWS Certificate Manager.
 2. Click the button at the top of the page to **Import a certificate**.